 Your first job is always work that you need to survive.
 If it doesn’t give you self-fulfillment, then it’s okay because at least, you can survive and eat three times a day.

 However, you shouldn’t stay too long in this type of work because it will depreciate your soul.
-Do your best to find work that gives you purpose – a job that you enjoy, and pays the bills at the same time.
+Do your best to find work that gives you a purpose – a job that you enjoy, and pays the bills at the same time.

 Now, the common mistake that people do is they stall in their journey at this point.
-They become content in working at a job that allows them to survive, and makes them feel fulfilled.
+They become content in working at a job that allows them to survive and makes them feel fulfilled.

 This is a mistake because sooner or later, they will get bored with their work, or it will become too stressful for them to enjoy it.
-And because they need the job to survive, they stay and slowly become unhappy with their life.
+And because they need a job to survive, they stay and slowly become unhappy with their life.